Guide4Ever/covidTrackerWebAPI/README.md

 ## Filters (only applicable to app/region/cases)

 * region - **string** (Filters cases based on entered region): e.g. `region=lj`
-* from - **DateTime** (Filters cases from this date): e.g `from=2020-01-01`
+* from - **DateTime** (Filters cases from this date): e.g. `from=2020-01-01`
-* to - **DateTime** (Filters cases to this date): e.g `from=2021-05-05`
+* to - **DateTime** (Filters cases to this date): e.g. `from=2021-05-05`

 ## Endpoints

 * api/region/cases:

 It supports **optional** query parameters such as Region, To and From.
-Upon the GET request it exposes 4 types of data properties: DailyActiveCases, DeceasedToDate, FirstVaccinatedToDate, SecondVaccinatedToDate.
+Upon the GET request it exposes 4 types of data properties: DailyActiveCases, DeceasedToDate, FirstVaccineToDate, SecondVaccineToDate.
 Resultset is written in default JSON format.
 It supports optional query parameters.

 * api/region/lastweek: